AnthonyRentsch/AC297r_2019_somerville_parking/README.md

 3. Install requirements with `pip install -r requirements.txt`
 4. Add the virtual environment to jupyter with `python -m ipykernel install --user --name=somerville`

-For access to the data, please reach out to one of the team members directly.

 ## Project Organization

     ├── README.md